Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Conformal tightness of black hole thermodynamics: a general derivation

-conforms to the existence of of a horizon via Eq.~(\ref{eq:roots_g^rr}).
-In this approach, $p_{t}$ and $p_{r}$ may be regarded as a free parameters to explore {\em the ``thermodynamic landscape'' of possible black holes\/}; as it turns, the following analysis inevitably brings us back to conformal quantum mechanics.
-The main results are outlined in the next few subsections.
+As a simple power-counting in equation~(\ref{eq:Klein_Gordon_normal_radial_invariant}) shows, when the near-horizon expansion is enforced, the only relevant terms become the first two in equation~(\ref{eq:Klein_Gordon_normal_radial_invariant}), which provide the leading interaction (first one) and the angular momentum contribution (second one).
+In this approach, $p_{t}$ and $p_{r}$ may be regarded as free parameters to explore {\em the `thermodynamic landscape' of possible black holes\/}; as it turns out, the following analysis inevitably brings us back to CQM.
+The main results for the relevant functions and parameters are outlined in the next few subsections.